 Most people don’t know what divorce mediation is.
 Most people refuse what they don’t know.
 They equate it with counseling.
 Some equate it with feel-good goofiness.
 Well, they’re wrong.
 Divorce mediation is neither; divorce mediation is for grown-ups.
 Every mediator is different.
 Sure, sometimes venting is appropriate in mediation.
 But mediation is not meant for you to decide whether or not you will stay or go.
 Mediation is designed to help you achieve the details of your separation, to finalize your divorce.

 Gently educate them.
 By gently, I mean emailing them articles like this one.
 Or ones which detail the process.
 Explain that especially in family law, the traditional adversary system doesn’t work, because you two are not enemies.
 There is no such thing as WINNING in your divorce.

 Your marriage may not have survived, but you have children and you will still be in each others’ lives.

 It is not easy dealing with someone who won’t move on.
 This is life.
-Someone is always faster or slower than you.
+Someone is always faster or slower than you, and the divorce can only move as fast as the slowest person.
 And in this age of technology, the speed is killing relationships.
 At the end of the day, you need to ask yourself: have I done everything possible in this marriage to treat my spouse with the love/respect he/she needs to move on in peace?
 The answer to this predetermines the course and cost of your divorce.